 All urban studies majors who complete a senior thesis in the area are considered for departmental honors.
 Those who earn a minimum grade point average of 3.3 in urban studies courses and whose thesis is judged by the program's honors committee to be of sufficiently high quality are recommended to the college for graduation with honors in urban studies.
-See also Honors in the Major on page 44.
+See also Honors in the Major on page 38.

 URBAN ST 398-1,2 Urban Studies Seminar Open to senior majors in urban studies.
 Interdisciplinary approach to urban studies entailing design and execution of a research project over 2 quarters.
 Grade of K given in 398-1 changed to letter grade after completion of 398-2.
+URBAN ST 399-0 Independent Study Independent work under the guidance of a faculty member.
+Permission of the program director required.